 Notice the colors; black, white, and gray (and an orange “book now” button).
 This isn’t too exciting and looks kind of stale.
 If your website, logo, and marketing colors are purple, blue, or green, then this display on the book now page is going to look very different to your client.
 This may confuse them.
 Once they are confused, they might think twice about booking a session.
 They may ‘x’ out of the page, leaving you short of a new or returning client 🙁

 Contrary to the branding challenges, the client user navigation is really nice.
 It’s easy for them to book a session.
-They select the location of the session (you list the options when you set up your account.
-I’ve created a tutorial for that) and a time.
 If the time is available, they are prompted to confirm.
 If the time is unavailable, they are offered alternatives.
 This is very easy.
 Artichoke has done really well with this aspect of online scheduling.

 Once your client schedules, they are sent a confirmation link to their email address.
 This is a good thing because it helps eliminate chances for a no show but it’s a bad thing because it is an extra thing your client has to do.
 Ideally, you want convenience for your clients.
 Convenience ensures more sessions scheduled with you.